nitram2342/fensterbrief/README.md

 * intended to be used via command line
 * maintaining a folder and document structure
-* support for LaTex and Markdown based letters
+* support for LaTeX and Markdown based letters
 * support for fax transmissions via simple-fax.de
 * support for buying postage for the Deutsche Post